HESOFTS/sexten_2017/fermi/analysis_crab.md

 >>> sed.Plot()
 ```

-The resulting plot are here below:
+The resulting plots are here below:

 - SED